AriG150/writingProjects/README.md

 A website for writers suffering from writers block.
 Select a hillarious prompt to jog you out of the block and start writing away!

+## Link to Live Site:
+- Please allow 10-15 seconds for Heroku to boot

 ## Requirements
 - Build a full stack Node app with at least 2 models.
 - Include sign up/log in functionality, with hashed passwords and an authorization flow.